Looking to "tuk" into some chocolate, marzipan, and more? Here's where to go in Budapest (and how to get there.)

 Where dessert is never 'ruined' - Spiler Bistro Pub.

 Ruin pubs are famous for eclectic art, mismatched furniture, and sunny summer gardens.
 I have to say, my first impression is that the decor is anything but ruinous - more like a modern take on shabby-chic.
 They're casual, relaxed, welcoming environments where you're just as likely to see a group of local students as you are a group of seniors from a bus tour.
+If you're in the neighbourhood of the Hungarian State Opera House (afavourite behind the scenes visit of ours), you're just a short walk away.
 And while my ruin pub research is still a work in progress, my favourite so far is Spiler Original Bistro Pub.

 They were so good that I couldn't stop talking about them and I kept saying that they were exactly what I wanted wings to be every single time I ordered them.
 They were crispy and meaty, not at all greasy, and covered with the most delicious sweet chili glaze.
 (See, I worked 'sweet' in there!)
 Honestly, they were just so amazing!

 (PS: For wing lovers out there, the other best wings I've found on my travels were in Philadelphia at Cheu's Noodle Bar.
 Seriously awesome - read about them here.)